 Flap Position Indicator

-I started making an indicator that shows the flap deployment status.
-I modeled it after the cockpit equipment of the ATR42.
-It is an indication that allows you to visualize the flap status.
+I make an indicator that shows the flap deployment status.
+I used the cockpit equipment of the ATR42 as a model.
+It is an indicator that allows you to visualize the flap status.
+The ATR72 has three display levels, but the ATR42 has four: 0°, 15°, 25°, and 35°.

-Mobiflight limits the number of stepper motors that can be connected to 10.
-Since I have already used 10 and the operating angle is small, I tried using a servo motor this time.
+Mobiflight limits the number of stepper motors that can be connected to one Arduino to 10.
+I have already used up all 10, and the operating angle is small, so I tried using a Servomotor for this device.

-The servo motor SG90 can only rotate 180°, so the devices that can be used are limited.
-Also, although the operating voltage is 5V, the current seems to exceed a maximum of 1A, so it cannot be powered from the Arduino terminal.
+The rotation angle of the SG90 servomotor is limited to 180°, so the devices that can be used are limited.
+Also, although the operating voltage is 5V, the current seems to exceed a maximum of 1A, so power cannot be taken from the Arduino terminal.

-Servo motors are supposed to rotate counterclockwise.
-To make a meter, they need to rotate clockwise.
+Servomotor is to rotate counterclockwise.
+To make a meter, I need to rotate clockwise.
 I want this flap position indicator to rotate clockwise from the 0° position.

 To rotate in the opposite direction, you can use one gear, but I used the Modify setting in Mobiflight.